improbable-eng/kedge/docs/kedge.md

 --k8sclient_kubeconfig_user="<user from kubeconf>"
 ```

-Default values are designed to be working from the pod, so when deploying kedge should not require any flags for that.
+Default values are designed to be working from the pod, so when deploying, kedge should not require any flags for that.

 # Running with Dynaming Routing Discovery